WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 Features

-- All-in-one tool: WireGuard + Web UI (wg-easy) + Ad-blocking (Pi-Hole) + DNS Caching (Unbound)
+- All-in-one tool: WireGuard + Web UI (wg-easy) + Ad blocking (Pi-Hole) + DNS Caching (Unbound)

-- Easy to install, easy to use.
+- Easy to install and use.

 - User-friendly interface, quickly create, edit, and delete clients.